Did you know that Cochrane crews often work throughout the night to make sure you arrive to your destination safely?

 The Roads Division implements snow removal when the build up of snow impedes traffic flow and on-street parking.
 When it is necessary to clear snow, the order of priorities are as follows:

-- Priority 1 – Emergency routes and fire hydrants
+- Priority 1 – Emergency routes and arterial thoroughfares

 - Priority 2 – Downtown core (Between the hours of 10 pm to 8 am)